RavenPl/RavenPl/README.md

 ## #3 Warriors

-<p>A little game created using JavaScript, TypeScript, Handlebars and Canvas with 2 types of game available: text only and arcade mode. </p> <br/>
+<p>It is a game with two modes: arcade and text-based.
+The game allows players to create their own warrior, customize attributes, and engage in battles against other players.
+The application also features a Hall of Fame gallery to track the player with the highest number of victories.
+The game is written entirely in JavaScript, but the Canvas API is used in the arcade mode to create dynamic visuals and engaging gameplay. </p> <br/>
 <img src="home.jpg" />
 <p> :large_orange_diamond: GitHub: https://github.com/RavenPl/warriors</p>
-<p> :large_blue_diamond: Demo: https://warriors.networkmanager.pl/warriors</p>
+<p> :large_blue_diamond: Demo: https://warriors.raven-pl.usermd.net/warriors</p>
 <br/>

 **Technologies used:**